open-xml-templating/docxtemplater/README.md

 **docxtemplater** is a library to generate docx/pptx documents from a docx/pptx template.
 It can replace {placeholders} with data and also supports loops and conditions.
 The templates can be edited by non-programmers, for example your clients.

+**docxtemplater** is very robust because of the many fixed issues over the years, and the high quality of tests and code.

 ## Features

 [Demo Site](https://docxtemplater.com/demo)